April 27

 • Expensive

-• The warranty will probably not be honored for home use (so buy the extended one from Amazon!)
+• The warranty will not be honored for home use

 • Should use a dedicated circuit (don't plug anything else in to the Mirage Pro's outlet).